 How can we make this password unique for each and every login that you have without you having to think up a new phrase or song for each one?

-That’s where this next strategy comes into play…the unique modifiers.
+That’s where this next simple strategy becomes important.

 Unique Modifiers Create Unique Passwords